jhu-data-services/reshaping-joining-R-dplyr/README.md

 ## Pre-Class Instructions
-Before the class, follow the [installation instructions to download all required software and tools for this workshop](link-to-github-installation-repo).
+Before the class, make sure you have a recent version of R and RStudio installed: https://posit.co/download/rstudio-desktop/

+Please also install the `tidyverse` package with the R command `install.packages("tidyverse")` or using the package manager.

 ## Description of Files
-- Data: This folder contains raw data files to be used during hands-on activities in the workshop
 - In-ClassScripts: This folder contains code files you will need for the workshop:
-    - [file1]
-    - [file2]
-    - [file3]
+    - class_script.R: this file contains the script we wrote together during the workshop
 - PresentationMaterials: This folder contains PowerPoint slides and other presentation materials used in the workshop
+	- Manipulating and Joining Data in R with dplyr.html: These are the slides, which can be viewed in the browser (recommended)
+	- Manipulating and Joining Data in R with dplyr.pdf: If you can't view the browser version. this is a PDF copy of the slides.
+	- Quarto: this folder contains the Quarto documents needed to edit and generate the presentation
-- Resources: This folder contains cheatsheets to assist you during the workshop and links to external sources for you to continue your learning
+- Resources: This folder contains cheatsheets to assist you during the workshop

 ## Post-Class Survey
-If you have taken the live webinar for this class, please take this survey: [link name](url)
+If you have taken the live webinar for this class, please take this survey: [Manipulating and Joining Data in R](https://www.surveymonkey.com/r/VJ8BVZF)

 ## License and Terms of Use